cynotebo/KM-Workshop/Module 1.md

 ![](images/connectblob.jpg)

-4. Now click **Next** to add cognitive enrichments to it.
+4. Now click **Next: Add cognitive search (Optional)** to begin the steps of applying skillsets to your index.

 ## Skillset
-A skillset refers to an enrichment that you are adding to the data extraction process.
-Examples of skillsets are key phrase extraction, image extraction and entity recognition.
-When building and index through the Azure Portal, you have several built-in enrichments available to use.

-Follow these steps to select and add built-in skillsets to your index:
+In Azure Search, we call extraction and enrichment steps cognitive skills, which are combined into a skillset referenced during indexing.
+In this exercise, you will be learning how to use the [built-in skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills) through the Azure Portal.
+In a later module, we will show you how to attach these skills programattically and how to build your own [custom skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface).

 1. Attach the Cognitive Service resource you created earlier to this enrichment process.
 It will be used to power any of your pre-built AI models.